acidburn0zzz/watchman/README.md

 	watchman.reload								# Sends SIGHUP to the service. watchman.watch								# Checks in a loop if the service is running.
-Restarts it if needed. watchman.pid_wait							# Wait for the service pid to die.
+Restarts it if needed. watchman.pid_wait							# Wait for the service pid to die. watchman.logs								# Shows the service stdout log from $service_logfile.